openimages/dataset/README.md

 * OriginalSize is the download size of the original image.
 * OriginalMD5 is base64-encoded binary MD5, as described [here](https://cloud.google.com/storage/transfer/create-url-list#md5).
 * Thumbnail300KURL is an optional URL to a thumbnail with ~300K pixels (~640x480).
 It's provided for the convenience of downloading the data in the absence of more convenient ways to get the images.
-If missing, the OriginalURL must be used (and then resized to the same size, if needed)
+If missing, the OriginalURL must be used (and then resized to the same size, if needed). **Beware:** these thumbnails are generated on the fly and their contents and even resolution might be different every day.

 ### labels.csv